theMyle/nand_to_tetris/README.md

 # Nand To Tetris Project Progression

-Building a general purpose computer from the ground (nand gates) up
+Building a general purpose computer from the ground (from nand gates to jesus christ) up

 ## Zig Implementation